Steve Fulton: Playing career

 In 1997–98, Hearts mounted an unexpected challenge for the league title, with Fulton in the vanguard.
 He was the only Hearts player to start every league game and his six goals from midfield led the side to an eventual third-place finish.
 They also reached the Scottish Cup Final for the second time in three years and ended a 36-year wait for silverware by defeating Rangers 2–1.
 Due to an injury to regular skipper Gary Locke, Fulton was appointed captain for the occasion and he set his side on the way to victory after he was brought down in the box to win a first minute penalty kick from which they took the lead.
+He had been shortlisted for the Scottish PFA Player of the Year in 1998.

 Fulton earned his debut selection to the Scotland national team in September 1998, for a World Cup qualification match against Lithuania.
 His Hearts team-mate Neil McCann made his debut in that game but Fulton remained on the bench.

 Jim Jefferies was by this stage Kilmarnock manager and he again moved to sign Fulton, offering him a two-year contract with the Ayrshire club.
 He finished his career with a season with Partick Thistle.